Episode 46 – An Expat Amazon FBA Seller Finds Incredible Income Tax Opportunities Living in Puerto Rico

 John Hadden: Four.
 Yeah.

-Sutton: Now how does that even work?
-How could you have
+Bradley Sutton: Now how does that even work?
+How could you have lived there then?

 John Hadden: I actually just moved in with a girl I was dating.
 Because she was on the ground floor, so she had water.
 You just buy some camping supplies and rough it out, man.
 We lived that way before, and we could live that way again if we have to.
 It’s not ideal, but most of these places have generators, and since Maria, the infrastructure is getting a big overhaul and most people are installing solar panels, Tesla walls, and stuff.
 Because the grid down here—not going to lie—is definitely struggling, and it’s been struggling for a long time.
 It’s getting investment to fix it up, but it’s going to be years.
 Most of the office buildings and buildings that people live in have generator backups.